How did I start working remotely?

-At the end of March 2019, I return to Italy and after the initial return trauma, mostly due to the cold and jet lag, I realize that yes being a freelancer and who knows one day a digital entrepreneur was what I wanted.
+At the end of March 2019, I returned to Italy and after the initial return trauma, mostly due to the cold and jet lag, I realized that yes being a freelancer and who knows one day a digital entrepreneur was what I wanted.

 The two interviews went well and before I even opened my VAT number I already had two clients.

 From there everything went fast and in May 2019, in addition to officially becoming a freelancer, a project was also born together with Antonio, Share it.

 We wanted to join forces and create services for companies, we like to do different things so what better way to offer something to companies that can be complete?